How to Set and Achieve Social Media Goals

 2. Lead Generation

 Lead generation in social media marketing focuses on attracting and capturing interest from potential customers, typically through gathering their contact information.
 Lead generation strategies involve tactics like special offers, gated content, or targeted ad campaigns.
+A paid social media strategy can be a quick and assertive way to increase visibility and reach new people outside your core primary audience.

 When to use Lead Generation Goal: